|

 append

-Append new message(s) given by -m or -F options to an
+Append new message(s) given by -m or -F options to an existing

-message as an inter-paragraph separator.
-The separator can be
+inter-paragraph separator.
+The separator can be customized

-customized with the --separator option.
+with the --separator option.
+Edit the notes to be appended

 edit